Author Archives: rick

 Splurging on a Mobile Phone

 I’d never spent more than $500AUD, then $700AUD on a mobile phone before, but at my last job two people convinced me that my mid‑range Samsung S21 FE (price cut from $1000 to $700) was too slow even though it was still fairly new and highly recommended at the time.
-I decided to treat myself and… Read More »
+I decided to treat myself and… Read More: Splurging on a Mobile Phone »

 Earphones